elastio/bon/website/src/guide/alternatives.md

 -   Need to do an `async` operation in the constructor?
 Just make your constructor `async` and your `build()` will return a `Future`.
 -   Need some adrenaline 💉?
 Just add `unsafe`, and... you get the idea 😉.

-### Summary
+---

-The chances of hitting a wall with function builders are close to zero, and even if you ever do, you still have access to the [Typestate API](./typestate-api/) in `bon` for even more flexibility 💪.
+The chances of hitting a wall with function builders are close to zero, and even if you ever do, you still have access to the [Typestate API](./typestate-api) in `bon` for even more flexibility 💪.

 ## Special setter methods for collections